 Here is an example of an £8,000 lump sum being withdrawn from a £50,000 pension:

 Lump sums are also known as uncrystallised funds pension lump sums or UFPLS.

 Am I eligible to take a lump sum/UFPLS from my pension?

 You can take an UFPLS from any part of your pension fund that you have not already put into drawdown unless you have no remaining lifetime allowance or hold certain forms of protection.

 Why take a pension lump sum rather than just taking tax free cash?

-By taking a pension lump sum and leaving the rest of your pension within the fund, you will still have unused tax free cash to take in the future.
-This will enable you to spread the tax free benefit over different payments.
-You can take lump sums whenever you need them and each payment will have a tax free element.
-Investors can also set up regular UFPLS payments.
+By taking a pension lump sum and leaving the rest of your SIPP in the fund, you'll still have unused tax free cash to take in the future.
+This will allow you to spread the tax free benefit over different payments.
+You can take lump sums whenever you need them, and each payment will have a tax free element.

-Remember that taking a lump sum out of your pension will deplete your fund so you need to consider whether you have enough money left for your future.
+Remember that taking a lump sum out of your SIPP will deplete your fund, so you need to consider whether you'll have enough money leftover for the future.

 Tax on pension lump sums

 25% of the lump sum is tax free and the rest is taxed as income.
 If you have other sources of taxable income it is possible that the lump sum might push you into a higher rate tax band and you may end up paying more tax on the withdrawal than you thought.